 The District invested in the Colorado Surplus Asset Fund Trust (CSAFE) (the Trust), which is an investment vehicle established by state statute for local government entities to pool surplus assets.
 The State Securities Commissioner administers and enforces all state statutes governing the Trust.
+The Trust currently offers two portfolios - CSAFE CASH FUND and CSAFE CORE.

-The Trust is similar to a money market fund, with each share valued at \$1.00.
-CSAFE may invest in U.S. Treasury securities, repurchase agreements collateralized by U.S. Treasury securities, certain money market funds, and highest rated commercial paper.
+CSAFE CASH FUND operates similar to a money market fund, with each share valued at \$1.00.
+CSAFE may invest in U.S. Treasury securities, repurchase agreements collateralized by U.S. Treasury securities, certain money market funds, highest rated commercial paper, and any security allowed under CRS 24-75-601.

+CSAFE CORE, a variable Net Asset Value (NAV) Local Government Investment Pool, offers weekly liquidity and is managed to approximate a \$2.00 transactional share price.
+CSAFE CORE may invest in securities authorized by CRS 24-75-601, including U.S. Treasury securities, repurchase agreements collateralized by U.S. Treasury securities, certain obligations of U.S. government agencies, highest rated commercial paper, and any security allowed under CRS 24-75-601.

 A designated custodial bank serves as custodian for CSAFE's portfolio pursuant to a custodian agreement.
 The custodian acts as safekeeping agent for CSAFE's investment portfolio and provides services as the depository in connection with direct investments and withdrawals.
 The custodian's internal records segregate investments owned by CSAFE.

+NOTE 3 CASH AND INVESTMENTS (CONTINUED)

+CSAFE

-CSAFE is rated AAAm by Standard & Poor's.
-CSAFE at net asset value as determined by amortized cost.
-There are no unfunded commitments, the redemption frequency is daily, and there is no redemption notice period.
+CSAFE CASH FUND is rated AAAmmf and CSAFE CORE is rated AAAf/S1 by Fitch Ratings.
+CSAFE records its investments at amortized cost and the District records its investments in CSAFE using the amortized cost method.
+There are no unfunded commitments, the redemption frequency is daily and there is no redemption notice period.